-We are pleased to announce the launch of our Section 10 Consultation.
-The consultation is a required part of the process of opening a new school (set out under section 10 of the Academies Act 2010).
-Interested parties are invited to respond to the consultation questionnaire.
-The questionnaire can be found in the left side menu.
+Our Section 10 Consultation was launched Friday 7th December 2018 until 18th January 2019.
+The consultation was required as a part of the process of opening a new school (set out under section 10 of the Academies Act 2010).
+Interested parties responded to the consultation questionnaire, and the consultation summary can be found on the left side menu.

 What is Capella House School?